Alda-Kst/react-todolist/README.md

 ## 🚀 Features

-- ✅ Add new tasks
+- ✅ Add new task
-- ✏️ Edit existing tasks
 - 🗑️ Delete tasks
-- 📋 Mark tasks as complete or incomplete
-- 🌙 Optional dark/light mode (if implemented)
-- 💾 Data persistence using localStorage

 ## 🛠 Tech Stack

 - React (with Hooks)
 - Vite (for fast development and build)
-- CSS / SCSS / Tailwind (choose based on your project)
+- CSS
-- localStorage for storing tasks
-- (Optional) React Icons or other UI libraries

 ## 📦 Installation